Male on left, female on right, subspecies trinitatis

 Lowland forests and especially second growth, often at borders to roads and other human influenced areas.

 Males display in leks low over the rainforest floor.
 The bird jumps from ground onto a vertical branch and down again, at the same time making explosive snapping sounds.

-The diet includes fruit and insects.
+The diet consists mostly of small fruit and insects.

 External Links